- 1 Top 7 Best Food Mills

 WHY WE LIKE IT: This pick has three interchangeable grinding discs that give you flexibility in preparing your food.
 It also features foldable legs so you can secure the food mill on top of bowls for that added stability.

 The OXO Food Mill features a sturdy construction thanks to its high-quality stainless steel structure.
-It has three foldable feet that you can use to secure against your bowl or pot of up to 11” in diameter.
+It has three foldable feet that you can use to secure against your bowl or pot of up to 11” in diameter, and that’s a good range of bowls and pots you can use.
+The stainless steel bowl in this OXO Good Grips Food Mill does good to prevent staining, and is also ideal for hot foods.

-It has a 2.3-quart capacity and comes with three grinding disks—a fine disc that’s meant for homemade jams and jellies, a medium disc for preparing vegetable soups, and a coarse disc for making mashed potatoes and chunky sauces.
-When you’re all done with your mill, it’s as easy as popping it into the dishwasher and stowing it.
+The stainless steel bowl prevents corrosion with acidic foods, and the large capacity of this bowl means you can cook bigger meals at once.
+Its 2.3-quart capacity comes with three grinding disks for making foods of fine, medium and coarse textures—a fine disc that’s meant for homemade jams and jellies, a medium disc for preparing vegetable soups, and a coarse disc for making mashed potatoes and chunky sauces.
+When you’re all done with your OXO Good Grips Food Mill, it’s as easy as popping it into the dishwasher and stowing it.
 So it cleans as easily as the best garbage disposal cleaner for the kitchen.

 #2 Kuchenprofi Professional Stainless Steel Vegetable Food Mill